satinsiders/Manager-MAS/docs/datadeepdive.md

 **Request contract:** `{ studentCurriculumId, scheduledDate (YYYY-MM-DD), duration (minutes) }` with 201 Created (no body) when successful.

-**MAS use:** orchestrated dispatcher calls this endpoint after planning daily workload; response status is logged as the canonical proof of delivery.
+**MAS use (planned):** the dispatcher will call this endpoint after planning daily workload; response status is logged as the canonical proof of delivery.

 #### 학생 목록 조회 — `GET /students`
 **Purpose:** retrieve the roster of students tied to the teacher account, including validity flags.